piyush-mishra-pm/react-excel/README.md

 Analysing Excel sheet using React Frontend.

-- Compare sheets.
+- Compare sheets. (*)
-- Better visuals.
+- TestMetadata in Test Results.
+Like how many characters present, vs how many required. (*)
 - Dropdown for Bidgely Presets (NBI Sheet, Reco Sheet, etc).
 - Tabs for present Test settings/Configs.
 - fieldData.trim() on numeric values Will fail.
 - Passed Test cases also mentioned.
-- TestMetadata in Test Results.
-Like how many characters present, vs how many required.